 Justice Potter Stewart of Cincinnati, Ohio, in his office at the Supreme Court in Washington in 1959.
 In his opinion striking down Florida's law requiring all state employees sign a loyalty oath, Stewart said that the law carried "the risk of unfair prosecution and the potential deterrence of constitutionally protected conduct..."
 (AP Photo/Henry Griffin)

 In Cramp v.
 Board of Public Instruction of Orange County, 368 U.S. 278 (1961), the Supreme Court unanimously struck down as unconstitutionally vague a 1949 Florida statute requiring all state employees to swear in writing that they had not lent their “aid, support, advice, counsel or influence to the Communist Party.”

-Cramp, a public school teacher, had declared that he was not a member of the Communist Party and had not lent support to the party, but he nonetheless refused to sign an oath.
-He sued the Orange County school board on the grounds that the statute constituted an unconstitutional ex post facto law and bill of attainder and that the requirement of an oath was unconstitutionally vague.
+David Cramp, a public school teacher for nine years, had declared that he was not a member of the Communist Party and had not lent support to the party, but he refused to sign the required loyalty oath.
+Because he refused to sign an oath, he lost his job.
+He sued the Orange County school board on the grounds that the oath statute constituted an unconstitutional ex post facto law and bill of attainder and that the requirement of an oath was unconstitutionally vague.